When They Don’t Get It

 3. Talk about ‘family learning’ instead of school or education.

 Many parents imagine assignments, grades, and lectures when they think of homeschool.
 They can’t picture imposing all that discipline and structure, while retaining a happy family atmosphere.
 Homeschool is different than institutional learning because the family is learning together.
 Discuss how everyone gets involved at their own level when working on a history topic or science experiment, when freewriting or listening to a novel read aloud.
-Tell them about tea times and poetry.
+Tell them about tea time and poetry.
 Resist the temptation to explain how what you do matches what a school requires.

 This is perhaps the most important thing you can do—talk about educational choice.
 All of us make choices in how we educate our children.
 Let them know that you support their enthusiasm for the school system and that you can see how that’s working out for their kids (find whatever good is occurring in their lives and support it).
 Then share the unique joys of homeschool.